My name is Ilia Li (ee-lee-ah lee; they/them).

 You might think the logical next step would be to pursue the arts, but driven by an interest in how the human mind works, I chose to pursue Neuroscience.
 I graduated from Wellesley College in 2020 with a BA in Neuroscience, fully intending to pursue a career as a research scientist developing neurotechnology.
 After working as a research technician working on Alzheimer’s Disease drug development at Weill Cornell Medicine for several years, I began a PhD in Neuroscience at the University of Pennsylvania with plans to complete my thesis in spinal cord tissue engineering.
 In 2024, I realized that I was living for the expectations of others, and my heart wasn’t in research.
 I Mastered out of my PhD program and began preparations to launch my own clothing line.

-I enjoy playing DnD/ttrpgs, growing tropical plants in the Maine climate, and hypnotizing lobsters (a trick I learned from the local fishermen).
+I’m making costumes/cosplays!
+(Or playing DnD, growing tropical plants in the Maine climate, or hypnotizing lobsters—a trick I learned from the local fisherman as a child)

-While my transition to making clothing does mean I have stopped studying Neuroscience, it doesn’t mean I have stopped making costumes!
-If you are interested in keeping up with my costumes, please check out my costume socials: @ilia.li.cos on Instagram and TikTok!
+Of course, my costumes are also completely handmade by me, and are my outlet to really indulge in fantastical and grandiose design!
+If you’d like to keep up with my costumes, check out my costume socials: @ilia.li.cos on Instagram and TikTok!
 (I formerly published my costumes under the name fuwafuwanwan)